 Published: Friday 1 May 2015

 Dr Anna Kuppuswamy is one of our Postdoctoral Fellows.
-We fund her research, which looks at is what happening in the brains of people who experience fatigue because of a stroke.
+We fund her research, which looks at what happens in the brains of people who experience fatigue because of a stroke.

 Her latest research was recently published in the Journal of Neurology, Neurosurgery and Psychiatry (JNNP).
 (A related, previous research paper was published in the journal Brain in November 2014).

-Yesterday, the JNNP released a six-minute video which summarises the study, and which also features Dr Kuppuswamy herself (see below).
+Yesterday, the JNNP released a six-minute video that summarises the study, and which also features Dr Kuppuswamy herself (see below).

 What is post-stroke fatigue?